syncfusion-content/xamarin-docs/Xamarin/Charts/charttypes.md

 ## Customization

-ErrorBarSeries can use customization properties for the error bar lines as show below in the code example.
+You can customize the [ErrorBarSeries] with the following style properties.

-* [`HorizontalLineStyle`] – Customizes the appearance of horizontal line style.
+* [`HorizontalLineStyle`] – Customizes the appearance of  error bar line style.

-* [`VerticalLineStyle`] – Customizes the appearance of vertical line style.
+* [`VerticalLineStyle`] – Customizes the appearance of error bar line style.
+* [`HorizontalCapLineStyle`] – Customizes the appearance of error bar cap line style.
+* [`VerticalCapLineStyle`] – Customizes the appearance of error bar cap line style.

 {% tabs %}